shgnplaatjies/Portfolio-Plugin-Wordpress/README.md

 **Directory Structure:**
 - `thumbnail/` - Single thumbnail/featured image (displayed as featured media and stored in `_project_thumbnail` meta field)
 - Root level - Gallery images (stored as comma-separated IDs in `_project_gallery`)
+- `.txt` files - Optional captions for images (e.g., `mobile-1732000000.txt` for `mobile-1732000000.png`)

+**Caption Files:**
+Each image can have an optional caption by creating a `.txt` file with the same base name.
+The caption text will be stored in the `_project_gallery_captions` meta field as a JSON mapping of image IDs to caption text.

 ### Upload Media Files